-The Breathworks Foundation was established to ensure that mindfulness and compassion training is available to everyone, regardless of circumstances.
+The Breathworks Foundation was established in 2009 to ensure that mindfulness and compassion training is available to everyone, regardless of circumstances.
 It brings to life the vision of Vidyamala Burch, Breathworks Co-Founder, who passionately believes that no person or community should be excluded from Breathworks training programmes and courses simply through financial or personal hardship.
 This is based on her experience of living with severe pain and disability all her adult life.

 “The Breathworks course was of great benefit at the time and has been ever since.
 The exercises have maintained my mobility through the winter, which is when I have the most problems, and the body scans and meditations are of daily benefit.
 They also highlight when I am most stressed and disengaged with the world - which is of inestimable value.” - course participant